 |After a Major Development Effort||Senior Management, Operations Team, Internal Customers||After undertaking a major development, can it be shown that the expected benefits were realized?
 This has been very important to improve the strength of my processes.
 For example, when building a system, I determine metrics to help answer this question and then partner with the business to track these throughout the operational lifetime of the system.|

 The Business Impact Statement

-One tool that I have found helpful is to write a concise, one-sentence business impact statement for every requirement.
+One tool that I have found helpful is to write a concise, one-sentence business impact statement for every story.
 (We used to write them for problem and incident reports in my operations past, so why not write them for requirements?)
 A business impact statement very simply explains the business functionality or value that stands to be gained if the requirement is achieved, lost if it is not.
 Here are some examples of these that I have written for a workstation cloud virutalization project:

 For a class that supports testing the AWS Cloud: